 - Truck Drivers: It only takes a moment of negligence for a truck driver to trigger a serious accident.
 Distracted driving, using alcohol or drugs, and defying hours of service regulations are common ways that truck drivers can cause a serious collision.

 - Trucking Companies: Often, trucking companies place too much stress on their drivers.
-Rigid work schedules, difficult routes, and poor vehicle maintenance can cause big rig accidents that are solely attributable to drivers.
-In fact, truck operators are often at fault for encouraging reckless behavior from their drivers.
+Rigid work schedules, difficult routes, and poor vehicle maintenance can cause big rig accidents that are not a driver's fault.
+Truck operators may be to blame for encouraging reckless behavior from their drivers.

 - Truck Manufacturers: Faulty parts can cause unpredictable accidents that aren’t the fault of drivers or their companies.
-When truck manufacturers engineer unsafe products and parts, they should be held accountable for the suffering they cause.
+When truck manufacturers engineer unsafe products and parts, they should be held accountable.
 For example, manufacturers might fail to test the functionality of brakes.

-While these are common contributors to truck accidents, there are multiple other parties that might be at fault for a truck accident.
+While these are common contributors to truck accidents, there are other parties that might be at fault: